lmn451/jsx-prop-lookup-mcp-server/README.md

 ### 2. `find_prop_usage`

 Find all usages of a specific prop across JSX files.
+Returns a full `AnalysisResult` object with the `propUsages` array filtered by the specified `propName`.

 **Parameters:**